zhour-mt/backend-project-nc-news/README.md

 3. In your .gitignore file, add the names of the files created to avoid pushing any sensitive information to GitHub.

+**That is all from me :)**
+If you have any questions or need any further assistance, feel free to reach out on the following:

+GitHub: @zhour-mt

+Happy coding!